chrisdruidman/eve-trading-assistant/docs/AI_AGENT_GUIDE.md

 - Build a web app that suggests profitable market orders at Jita within a specified budget.
 - Only read data; do not place orders.
 Provide transparent rationales and risk flags.
+- The Agent initially uses the Anthropic API to analyze normalized market snapshots and produce suggestions with structured outputs.

 ## Ground Rules